-120 4 Data processing and analysis
+4 Data processing and analysis

 The dust signature in the radar data is quite small and difficult to detect, and many influences on the radar measurements can mask these dust signatures.
 Therefore, careful data processing is required to minimize noise that could distort the spectra.
 Unwanted signals include echoes of meteors and satellites that pass through the radar beam.
-Using the Grand Unified Incoherent Scatter Design and Analysis Package (GUSIDAP) (Lehtinen and Huuskonen, 1996) we can improve the data by removing the presence of meteors in the raw signals.
+Using the Grand Unified Incoherent Scatter Design and Analysis Package (GUSIDAP) (Lehtinen and Huuskonen, 1996), we can improve the data by removing the presence of meteors in the raw signals.
 GUSIDAP has a built-in code that removes data influenced by satellites.
-This code can also be used to remove meteors by increasing the threshold of what is considered "bad data".
-The raw data are then run through the EISCAT Real Time Graph (EISCAT) to obtain the spectra.
-Here, we have chosen a time resolution of about 6.5 minutes and the usual 360 m altitude resolution for the resulting spectra.
-Examples of spectra measured at two selected times of observation are shown in figure 5.
+This code can also be used to remove meteors by increasing the threshold of what are considered to be "bad data".
+The raw data are then run through the EISCAT real-time graph (EISCAT, 2021) to obtain the spectra.
+Here, we have chosen a time resolution of about 6.5 min and the usual 360 m altitude resolution for the resulting spectra.
+Examples of spectra measured at two selected times of observation are shown in Fig. 5.
 Here, one can see some interesting features of the spectra.
 In the lower region, the spectrum appears to narrow at certain altitudes before widening with altitude, as expected.
-Above 90 km the spectrum becomes increasingly noisy due to the increasing spectral width, and mostly below 75 km (after 14 UT) the electron density present is to low to discern a good radar signal.
-In the time interval 9-14 UT the increased electron density allows some spectra to be derived below 75 km.
-In further data analysis, we remove cases that are entirely noisy, and smooth the cases that are heavily influenced by noise (using a Savitzky-Golay filter).
+Above 90 km, the spectrum becomes increasingly noisy due to the increasing spectral width, and mostly below 75 km (after 14:00 UT), the electron density present is too low to discern a good radar signal.
+In the time interval 09:00-14:00 UT, the increased electron density allows some spectra to be derived below 75 km.
+In further data analysis, we remove cases that are entirely noisy and smooth the cases that are heavily influenced by noise (using a Savitzky-Golay filter).